austinpray/austinpray.com/_posts/2015-09-20-change-travis-node-version.md

 N = Node Versions
 R × N = { (a, b) | a ∈ R and b ∈ N }

-Simple Python program to calculate the combinations if we added differing versions of NPM to the mix:
+Here is a simple Python program to calculate the combinations if we added differing versions of NPM to the mix:

 {% highlight python %}
 {% include sauce/travis-cartesian-1.py %}